Fall is a Great Time to Test Your Soil

 But if you’re a staunch DIYer, this video shows how to test your soil pH soil yourself.

 For those who like gadgets, there are DIY soil pH testers out there in a range of prices ($15.00 on up into the $100’s).
-Here’s one we found on Amazon.
+Check your local home store, or you can find them on Amazon.

 This is especially important if your plants are struggling, or you’re planning on planting on a larger scale.